6 min read

 That's the part no one really talks about.

 Some days, I still catch myself checking angles in the mirror.
-Zooming in too close on photos (thought to be fair, I usually hate most pics my husband takes of me – he catches what I feel are weird angles and never tells me my hair is a mess).
+Zooming in too close on photos (thought to be fair, I usually hate most of the pictures my husband takes of me – he catches me at weird angles and never tells me that my hair is a mess).

 I read my own body like a report card.